 The best way to start a conclusion is simply by restating the thesis statement.
-That does not mean just to copy and paste it from the introduction, but to put it in different words.
+That does not mean just copying and pasting it from the introduction, but putting it into different words.
 You will need to change the structure and wording of it to avoid sounding repetitive.
-Also, try to avoid sounding apologetic by using phrases like "This paper has tried to show..".
-Leave the reader satisfied.
-Be firm in your conclusion just as you were in the introduction.
+Also, be firm in your conclusion just as you were in the introduction.
+Try to avoid sounding apologetic by using phrases like "This paper has tried to show..."

-The conclusion should address all the same parts as the thesis while making it clear that the reader has reached the end of the paper.
+The conclusion should address all the same parts as the thesis while making it clear that the reader has reached the end.
 You are telling the reader that your research is finished and what your findings are.
-Do not use references here and make sure to use a tense that indicates that all the points you mentioned in your introduction have already been discussed.

 2. Review or reiterate key points of your work

-The next step is to review the main points from the paper.
-Look back at the body of of your paper and make a note of the topic sentence of each paragraph.
-You can reword these sentences the same way you reworded your thesis statement and then incorporate that into the conclusion.
+The next step is to review the main points of the thesis as a whole.
+Look back at the body of of your project and make a note of the key ideas.
+You can reword these ideas the same way you reworded your thesis statement and then incorporate that into the conclusion.
 You can also repeat striking quotations or statistics, but do not use more than two.
 As the conclusion represents your own closing thoughts on the topic, it should mainly consist of your own words.

 In addition, conclusions can contain recommendations to the reader or relevant questions that further the thesis.
 You should ask yourself what you would ideally like to see your readers do in reaction to your paper.
 Do you want them to take a certain action or investigate further?
 Is there a bigger issue that your paper wants to draw attention to?

-Also try to reference your introduction in your conclusion.
-You have already taken a first step by restating your thesis in your conclusion.
-Now check whether there are other key words, phrases or ideas that are mentioned in your introduction that fit into your conclusion.
-Connecting the introduction to the conclusion in this way will help readers leave feeling satisfied.
+Also, try to reference your introduction in your conclusion.
+You have already taken a first step by restating your thesis.
+Now, check whether there are other key words, phrases or ideas that are mentioned in your introduction that fit into your conclusion.
+Connecting the introduction to the conclusion in this way will help readers feel satisfied.

 3. Explain why your work is relevant

 Although you can encourage readers to question their opinions and reflect on your topic, do not leave loose ends.
 You should provide a sense of resolution and make sure your conclusion wraps up your argument.
-Pay special attention to make sure you explain why your thesis is relevant to the field of research and how the results of your research fit in.
+Make sure you explain why your thesis is relevant to your field of research and how your research intervenes within, or substantially revises, existing scholarly debates.

 4. A take-home message for the reader

 Need more advice?
-Continue reading about our 5 additional tips on how to write a good thesis conclusion here.
+Read our 5 additional tips on how to write a good thesis conclusion.

 Frequently Asked Questions about writing an excellent thesis conclusion